-Refugees are people who has been forced to leave a country because of war or for religious or political reasons.
+Refugees are people who have been forced to leave a country because of war or for religious or political reasons.
 Most leave their homeland because they fear their safety.
 Estimates show that at least 60 million people were displaced in 2015.

 Another reason for fleeing a region is global climate change.
-Water and food are scare in some parts of the world.
+Water and food are scarce in some parts of the world.
 Have students compare the Emberites to a group of refugees in today’s world.